-The Arizona Cardinals are at a crossroads, and it’s unclear where they go from here.
-The team initially had a top-three pick in the 2023 NFL Draft in their possession, as well as several other valuable picks.
+The Arizona Cardinals are in a rebuilding phase regardless of Kyler Murray’s torn ACL.
+The team initially had a top-three pick in the 2023 NFL Draft in their possession and several other valuable picks.
 They maximized their value on paper, but how might the 2023 class contribute?

 Arizona Cardinals Draft Picks Tracker by Round in 2023

 - Round 1 | Pick 6 (from DET)